 As above, the league tends to stick with the tentative if the only alternatives available are only marginally better (or, on occasion, involve teams that would send ratings into the tank regardless of their record), which serves the purpose of minimizing disruption to fans, teams, and stadium staff.
 The league is supposed to announce whether or not a game will be flexed out and for what twelve days in advance (so the Tuesday after the games two weeks before), usually publishing a press release with any schedule changes on Monday, but has been known to bend that by a day or so on rare occasions if the politicking is particularly intense (as with Patriots-Broncos 2011 again).
-Starting in 2017, flexes have been one-to-one: regardless of what network a game being flexed out would normally go to, it always goes to the network that had their game flexed in (I would assume this counts as a crossflex if the game is going to a network it wouldn’t normally go to, but as there were no flexes in 2017 this rule hasn’t really been tested yet).
-This eases the logistics for both networks, who don’t need to commit any more or less broadcast teams than they otherwise would.
+It was reported in 2017 that from that point forward flexes would be one-to-one – regardless of what network a game being flexed out would normally go to, it would always go to the network that had their game flexed in – but while the league sometimes followed this rule in 2018 (in one case even when it would have made much more sense for the flexed-out game to go to its normal network) in other cases they sent the flexed-out game to the network it would normally be on, so as always, the league basically can do whatever it wants.
+(I would assume this counts as a crossflex if the game is going to a network it wouldn’t normally go to, but haven’t looked into how this affected the balance of crossflexes in 2018 and later – 2017 saw no flexes).
+When this rule is followed, it eases the logistics for both networks, who don’t need to commit any more or less broadcast teams than they otherwise would.

 When analyzing the schedule for the chances of a flex, I always start out looking at the tentative game and what the records of the teams in it are, and how valuable a game it looks like it might be as a result.
 Once we pass the week where protections are due I try to guess what those protections are, which can be difficult because some of the protection decisions in years where they’ve been leaked have been rather surprising and/or puzzling, and it’s hard to know how to balance raw quality vs. name and ratings value; I often list several options for games that might have been protected, and hedge my bets by listing multiple weeks a network might have left unprotected.
 I typically stick with those predictions unless and until any hard information about protections comes out that contradicts them.
 Then I look for all the unprotected Sunday games involving only teams at or above .500; I might look at teams a game below that mark if the tentative looks particularly putrid and the pickings of over-.500 games are particularly slim.
 This does mean I’m somewhat buying into the league’s original “play your way into primetime” rhetoric and there have been occasions where the league will blindside me by flexing in a game that wasn’t even on my radar, but those occasions tend to be inexplicable even from a name value perspective, and I do factor considerations beyond raw record into my analysis and predictions (like never picking the Cowboys to be flexed out).